Mail Code: 94305-2160

 |HUMBIO 193||Research in Human Biology||1-5|

-Admission to the honors program is by submission of an intention to undertake honors research in early February, followed by the application in early March of the junior year.
+Admission to the honors program is by preliminary application in early February, followed by the full application in early March of the junior year.
 Students planning to undertake honors begin research or preparation as early as completion of the sophomore year.

 Minor in Human Biology